ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Rapport_Stats_indus_Remy.pdf)

-<div style="text-align: justify">We have a real-life case study in the industry statistics research on floods, water flow, and economic models to determine the appropriate height of the embankment for minimizing potential risks.
-To solve this problem, we have three research directions: "Determining the height of the embankment based on historical measurement records, determining the height of the embankment based on the hydraulic model, and determining the height of the embankment based on the economic model."</div>
+<div style="text-align: justify">In this engaging project, we navigate the intersections of industrial statistics, environmental science, and economics to address a real-world challenge.
+The study focuses on flood management, specifically the determination of optimal embankment heights to minimize potential risks.

+Our data originates from real-life scenarios, harnessing research on floods, water flow, and economic models.
+The objective is to calculate the most suitable embankment height, balancing the need for flood protection and economic feasibility.

+We approach the problem from three distinct research directions, each providing a unique lens to interpret the data and inform the solution:

+Historical Measurement-Based Approach: This approach utilizes historical measurement records to determine the embankment height, capitalizing on past data to inform future flood management strategies.
+Hydraulic Model-Based Approach: This approach uses hydraulic models to forecast water flow patterns and flood likelihood, facilitating the identification of the optimal embankment height from an engineering perspective.
+Economic Model-Based Approach: In this approach, we integrate economic models to analyze the costs associated with different embankment heights, aligning flood protection measures with economic realities.

+By traversing these three research paths, we aim to converge on a solution that considers multiple factors, thus ensuring a robust and comprehensive resolution to the challenge at hand.</div>
 <br>
 <center><img src="images/fiabilite.png"></center>
 <br>